celestiaorg/CIPs/cips/cip-5.md

 Alternative designs:
 - `Proof of publication`: While intuitive, it differs in structure from `data availability` and may be too closely associated with terms like `proof of work`, potentially causing confusion within consensus-related mechanisms.
 - `Data availability proof`: While logically coherent, it may create issues when used in conjunction with other terms, as the emphasis falls on "proof".
 For instance, "verify a rollup's data availability" and "verify a rollup's data availability proof" might not refer to the same concept.
+- `Data caching`: While indicative of the intended time frame of the existence of proof of publication, the term "caching" is not widely adopted within the context of blockchain networks.

 ## Copyright